Would you love to improve your salon rebooking rate?

-1. Create a rebooking culture in your salon or spa
+#1.
+Create a rebooking culture with your salon team

 There are three parts to this:

-- It starts with the consultation: Getting your hair or beauty clients to rebook is all about building better client relationships.
-Coach your team so they understand that the rebooking process starts with their consultation at the beginning of the appointment.
+- It starts with the consultation: Ensuring your hair or beauty clients rebook is all about building strong client relationships.
+Coach your team so they understand that the rebooking process kicks off with their consultation at the beginning of the appointment.
 (If your team’s consultation skills need polishing you’ll find some practical tips here.)

 - Salon body language: Mirroring and the right body language play a vital, and often overlooked, role in making clients feel comfortable and at ease.
 Stress the importance of using the client’s name to your team too.
 A comfortable relaxed client is more likely to respond positively to a rebooking request.

-- Build confidence: Having thus set the scene throughout the appointment your team will feel more confident to tackle the rebooking hurdle.
+- Build rebooking confidence: Having set the scene throughout the appointment your stylist or therapist will feel more confident to tackle the rebooking hurdle.

-- Holidays make rebooking easy: “I’m going to be on holiday in a few weeks so appointments are filling up.
+- Holidays make rebooking easy: ‘I’m on holiday in a few weeks so appointments are filling up.
 I’d hate you not to get your usual Thursday evening slot.
-Shall we book it now to make sure you get in?”
+Shall we book it now to make sure you get in?’